 Takeaways from this article:

-Types of rehab in Mississippi
+Types of alcohol and drug rehab centers in MS

-How to pay for detox in Mississippi
+How to pay for alcohol and drug rehab in Mississippi

 According to the Center for Disease Control, 310 Mississippians lost their lives to drug overdose in 2018.
 Addiction is a disease, but every death caused by drug use is preventable.
 It is our mission at American Addiction Centers to do everything in our power to help people who suffer from addiction get every resource they need to prevent it from ruling or taking their lives.

 Drug and alcohol addiction treatment can usually be divided into three different levels of care: detox, inpatient care, and outpatient care.
 Not all patients require all levels of care.

 Detox and inpatient facilities are rarer than outpatient facilities.
 This table covers the number and percent of detox, outpatient, and inpatient rehab centers in Mississippi: